ishan18/tutorial-repo/README.md

-This is a readme file for a new project created to understand git
+This is a readme file for a new project created to understand git.
+Updated the readme file